 Students have the option of undertaking one or more Vocational Education and Training (VET) courses as a part of their Senior School program.

 Students at the Year 10 level are taken through an extensive individual counselling process to guide them through their VCE/VCAL options and future pathways.
-Traditionally, the College has an excellent success rate in the VCE with over 90% of our students annually moving into tertiary education after completing the VCE.

 In addition, our VCAL students continue training at TAFE, commence apprenticeships or go onto employment after completing Year 12.

 The minimum requirements for satisfactory completion are set by the Victorian Curriculum and Assessment Authority (VCAA).
 A student must complete:

 at least 3 units of an English subject

 at least 3 sequences of Units 3 & 4 other than English

 In Year 11, PVGC students study 12 Units: 6 in Semester 1 and 6 in Semester 2